genielabs/w800rf32-lib-dotnet/README.md

 ## License

-W800Rf32Lib is open source software, licensed under the terms of GNU GPLV3 license.
+W800Rf32Lib is open source software, licensed under the terms of Apache license v2.0.
 See the [LICENSE](LICENSE) file for details.